itzikb-redhat/cluster-api-provider-openstack/orc/docs/api-contracts.md

 In the network/subnet case, the subnet controller adds a field indexer to subnets which returns the name of the referenced network.
 This allows us to list subnets and filter on referenced network using the custom index.
 Note that we don't need to worry about namespace collisions, because we additionally filter by namespace.

-A controller adding this kind of guard will also typically add a dependency guard.
+A controller adding this kind of guard will also typically add a deletion guard.

 Controllers should only add field indexers on their own managed type.